lqsunshine/MCP/README.md

 ```sh
 pip install -r requirements.txt
 ```
-* or download an entire package of environment and unzip it to conda's env folder, then just load it.
+* or download an entire environment package, unzip it to Conda's env folder, and load it.

 https://pan.baidu.com/s/1tkOPbWnX8QdnDipZtAZJyQ password: kcd3